Information and Instructions for New Commutation Form

 - Must exhaust all judicial remedies before applying and provide proof from court clerk ( sentence modification, etc.).

 - Sentence of 8 years or more: Eligible after 4 years.

 - Sentence of less than 8 years: Eligible after serving 50% of the sentence.

 - The eligibility requirements may be waived by the Board upon application and for compelling reasons.

-The Board holds two hearings per year for current offenders, in May and
+The Board holds two hearings per year for current offenders.
+In 2018 the deadlines as follows:

 Applications may be sent via U.S. Mail (postage required) or State of Connecticut

 Waterbury, CT 06702